 4. Allow Yourself To Grieve The Loss

-This might be tough, but it’s an essential part of the healing process.
+- Let yourself mourn the end of the relationship.
+It might be tough, but it’s an essential part of the healing process.

 5. Set Strict, Healthy Boundaries